Deep Neural Networks and Brain Alignment: Brain Encoding and Decoding (Survey)

-\textbf{Linguistic Encoding}: A number of previous works have investigated the alignment between pretrained language models and brain recordings of people comprehending language.
-Huth et al.~\shortcite{huth2016natural} have been able to identify brain ROIs (Regions of Interest) that respond to words that have a similar meaning and have thus built a ``semantic atlas'' of how the human brain organizes language.
-Many studies have shown accurate results in mapping the brain activity using neural distributed word embeddings for linguistic stimuli ~\cite{anderson2017visually,pereira2018toward,oota2018fmri,nishida2018decoding,sun2019towards}.
-Unlike earlier models where each word is represented as an independent vector in an embedding space,~\cite{jain2018incorporating} built encoding models using rich contextual representations derived from an LSTM language model in a story listening task.
-With these contextual representations, they demonstrated dissociation in brain activation -- auditory cortex (AC) and Broca’s area in shorter context whereas left Temporo-Parietal junction (TPJ) in longer context. ~\cite{hollenstein2019cognival} presents the first multimodal framework for evaluating six types of word embedding (Word2Vec, WordNet2Vec, GloVe, FastText, ELMo, and BERT) on 15 datasets, including eye-tracking, EEG and fMRI signals recorded during language processing.
-With the recent advances in contextual representations in NLP, few studies incorporated them in relating sentence embeddings with brain activity patterns~\cite{sun2020neural,gauthier2019linking,jat2020relating}.
+Previous works have investigated the alignment between pretrained language models and brain recordings of people comprehending language. \cite{huth2016natural} were able to identify brain ROIs (Regions of Interest) that respond to words with similar meanings, thus building a ``semantic atlas'' of how the human brain organizes language.
+Many studies have shown accurate results in mapping brain activity using neural distributed word embeddings for linguistic stimuli ~\citep{anderson2017visually,pereira2018toward,oota2018fmri,nishida2018decoding,sun2019towards}.
+Unlike earlier models, where each word is represented as an independent vector in an embedding space,~\cite{jain2018incorporating} built encoding models using rich contextual representations derived from an LSTM language model in a story listening task.
+Using these contextual representations, their approach revealed a clear dissociation dissociation in brain activation, with the auditory cortex (AC) and Broca’s area processing shorter contexts, whereas the left Temporo-Parietal junction (TPJ) became more engaged with longer contexts. ~\cite{hollenstein2019cognival} presents the first multimodal framework for evaluating six types of word embeddings (Word2Vec, WordNet2Vec~\citep{bartusiak2019wordnet2vec}, GloVe, fastText, ELMo, and BERT) on 15 datasets, including eye-tracking, EEG and fMRI signals recorded during language processing.
+With the recent advances in contextual representations in NLP, few studies incorporated them in relating sentence embeddings with brain activity patterns~\citep{sun2020neural,gauthier2019linking,jat2020relating}.